eficode-academy/terraform-fundamentals/00-intro.md

 - Check the installed version of Terraform.
 - Understand how to authenticate Terraform with Azure using the Azure CLI.
-- Verify successful login and access to Azure resources.
+- Verify successful login and access the Azure UI portal.

 ## Introduction